 Deviled Egg Christmas Trees

-• Make sure the eggs are fresh for the best flavor and texture.
+• Make sure the eggs are completely cool before peeling to avoid tearing the whites.

 FAQs